Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2021: Divorce Finalized

-In 2021, Arnold Schwarzenegger's divorce from Maria Shriver was finalized, marking the end of their marriage that began in 1986.
+In 2021, Arnold Schwarzenegger's divorce from Maria Shriver was finalized.

-On January 21, 2022, Arnold Schwarzenegger was involved in a multi-vehicle collision in Los Angeles while driving a black GMC Yukon SUV.
-The driver of the other vehicle, a red Toyota Prius, was transported to the hospital with head injuries.
-Schwarzenegger was uninjured.
+On January 21, 2022, Arnold Schwarzenegger was involved in a multi-vehicle collision in Los Angeles while driving a black GMC Yukon SUV; the driver of the other vehicle, a red Toyota Prius, was hospitalized with head injuries, while Schwarzenegger was uninjured.

-In February 2022, Arnold Schwarzenegger stated that he had been about 80% plant-based for the past five years and that following a mostly plant-based diet is better for his "overall-health" and the environment, attributing some of his understanding to James Cameron.
+In February 2022, Arnold Schwarzenegger mentioned that he has been about 80% plant-based for the past five years, stating it's better for his overall health and the environment, as influenced by James Cameron.

-June 2022: Jury ruled Maria Shriver entitled to half of post-divorce savings
+June 2022: Jury ruled Maria Shriver entitled to savings

-In June 2022, a jury ruled that Maria Shriver was entitled to half of her ex-husband Arnold Schwarzenegger's post-divorce savings earned from 1986 to 2011, including a pension.
+In June 2022, a jury ruled that Maria Shriver was entitled to half of Arnold Schwarzenegger's post-divorce savings earned from 1986 to 2011, including a pension.

-In 2022, Arnold Schwarzenegger released a video message condemning the Russian invasion of Ukraine, expressing his stance on the conflict.
+In 2022, Arnold Schwarzenegger released a video message condemning the Russian invasion of Ukraine.

 January 17, 2024: Detainment by German Authorities